 Havasupai Falls is one of the most mystical destinations I have ever been to.
 Every year thousands of people fight over a ticket to be able to hike and camp at Havasupai Falls.
 Havasupai Falls is in an Indian reservation in Arizona that sits among the cliffs that make up the Grand Canyon.
 There is even a trail that goes from the trailhead to the falls all the way to the Colorado river at the bottom.
-The other thing that Havasupai is known for is their turquoise waters that add to the mysticism of the area.
+The other thing that Havasupai is known for is its turquoise waters that add to the mysticism of the area.
 It’s no surprise that Havasupai is a big backpacking destination.

 Havasupai Falls, The Hike of a Lifetime

 My adventure came from meeting my wife.
 Shortly after we started dating, she invited me along as there was an opening in her group.
 I had heard about it, but I had never been there.
 As a hunter, going on a nature walk didn’t quite appeal to me but this was no ordinary place.
 I knew that it would take some preparation and effort for this trip and I looked forward to the challenge that was before me.
 Our original travel date had to be postponed.
 Just before we were getting ready to leave, monsoons had come through the area and flash floods had forced the Supai tribe to close off the campground and evacuate all the campers.
 This did move our trip to early November.
 I’m glad that move happened, November is the perfect time to go on this trip.